Nordic Skiing In Rochester

 44.029737, -92.429564

-Quarry Hill ski trail exists in a 300 acre natural park within Rochester city limits just a few minutes East from downtown.
-Twelve km of trails begin immediately behind the Nature Center where parking, bathrooms and family activity can pair nicely with skiing.
-Classic ski rental is available by the hour or day for a reasonable price from the Nature Center.
+Quarry Hill ski trail exists in a 300-acre natural park within Rochester city limits.
+12K of trails begin immediately behind the Nature Center where parking, bathrooms, and family activity can pair nicely with skiing.
+Classic ski rental is available by the hour or day from the Nature Center.
 Trails consist of a series of small loops designed to accommodate all level of skier abilities.
 Combine several loops in multiple directions to create your favorite ski profile.
-The relaxing Prairie House Loop (green on map) appeals to beginners or venture to the Horrible Hills (red sections) where advanced skiers will test their hill technique and heart rate.
+The relaxing Prairie House Loop (green on map) appeals to beginners or venture to the Horrible Hills (black sections) where advanced skiers will test their hill technique and heart rate.

 The main trail (shown in green) is ideal for beginners, and goes north up to the ball park.
-There is a section of the green trail that goes north from the ball park that contains some steep climbs and is only recommended for advanced skiers.
-The West Park loop (yellow section) heading west is also flat, but does get more foot traffic as it is shared with walkers.
-The red sections contain small to gradual climbs and are better suited to those with some experience on skis.
+The trail that goes north from the ball park contains some steep climbs and is only recommended for advanced skiers.
+The West Park loop heading west is also flat, but does get more foot traffic as it is shared with walkers.

 Chester Woods